 Dressing rooms: "Dressing rooms are capable of accommodating several hundred people." - Exhibitors Herald-World - August 30, 1930

-4 are up left at stage level but most of the dressing room space is in the basement.
-The dressing room area was greatly expanded during the 2000 renovations with some areas that had been mechanical rooms stripped and remodeled into dressing rooms.
+Four star rooms are upstage left at stage level but most of the dressing room space is in the basement.
+The dressing room area was greatly expanded during the 2000 renovations with areas under the upstage bustle that had been mechanical rooms being turned into new a two-level dressing room wing.

 A main floor plan from the theatre's tech packet.
 Thanks to Mike Hume rounding up this one and the others below.